arnaugamez/talks/README.md

 [**Auditing WiFi networks**<br>*04/2017* | Matefest-Infofest UB](2017/00_matefest-infofest-ub/)

 ## License
-All slides, materials and code authored are under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) unless stated otherwise.
+All the slides and materials authored are under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) unless stated otherwise.

 You can find a copy of the license at [LICENSE.md](LICENSE.md) for your convenience.